steepdmac/dmactrac/Notes.md

 - All synced Zotero data is stored in a Whoosh cache
 - Should be able to query that to find out in advance which publications have "Relations"
 - Use Documents/Projects/whoosh-sandbox to develop code for examining the cache.
+- ChatGPT provided working code samples for converting the whoosh cache to json.
+Still need to get a handle on how the data is handled by default in the kerko -- avoid reinventing the wheel if possible.

+### Citation Data feature
+- Registered on the Web of Science API site: https://developer.clarivate.com/applications/dmacwos00
+  - need to add more details to get an api key

+### Adding metrics
+- First step is getting a handle on how to add new routes in a kerko app.
+See some ChatGPT-generated some code samples in blueprint_examples.md.

 ## Helpful links